ingenii-solutions/azure-data-factory-self-hosted-runtime/README.md

 #### Solution

 You most likely have 4 registered nodes with the current runtime.
 Azure Data Factory supports only 4 registered nodes per integration runtime.

+### Error SQLSTATE IM004, SQLAllocHandle on SQL_HANDLE_ENV

+Applies to: IBM DB2 ODBC Driver Only

+The error is generated whenever the docker image is executed with [isolation mode](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) set to `hyperv` and not `process`.
+This typically occurs on Windows Desktop OS as that defaults to isolated: hyperv mode and Windows Server OS defaults to isolated: process mode.

+#### Solution

+If you are going to be using IBM DB2 ODBC Driver, it is highly suggested to run the image inside Windows Server 2019 or above.
+[Isolation mode](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/hyperv-container) should be set to `process`.

 ## Thanks